aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to PPTM within C++ Applications" h2="Convert CGM to PPTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate CGM to PPTM conversion feature inside your C++ applications.
+CGM (Computer Graphics Metafile) is a vector graphics format, while PPTM (PowerPoint Macro-Enabled Presentation) is a presentation format.
+Converting CGM to PPTM allows you to create presentations with vector graphics, which can be edited and manipulated in PowerPoint.

+<h2>How Aspose.Total Helps for CGM to PPTM Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides a comprehensive set of features for C++ developers.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export CGM to PPTX and convert PPTX to PPTM respectively.

+To export CGM to PPTX, you can use Aspose.PDF for C++.
+This API provides a wide range of features for working with PDF documents, including the ability to convert CGM to PPTX.
+It also supports a variety of other formats, such as HTML, XPS, SVG, and more.

+Once you have exported CGM to PPTX, you can use Aspose.Slides for C++ to convert PPTX to PPTM.
+This API provides a comprehensive set of features for working with PowerPoint presentations, including the ability to convert PPTX to PPTM.
+It also supports a variety of other formats, such as PDF, HTML, XPS, and more.

-Are you a C++ developer looking to add to integrate CGM to PPTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export CGM to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+By using Aspose.Total for C++, you can easily integrate CGM to PPTM conversion feature inside your C++ applications.
+It provides a simple and efficient way to export CGM to PPTX and convert PPTX to PPTM.
+Moreover, it also supports a variety of other formats, making it a great choice for C++ developers.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}